 Those two spaces exist in the margins of safety and danger.
 There are shifts from order to disorder, from safety to danger.
 The idea J.K.
 Rowling is pushing forth is that young adults can be powerful when it comes to opposing the abuses that permeate the spaces in our own world.
 What the trio does in Hogwarts does not stay in Hogwarts.
 The teenagers go against authority, learning the limits of their own power.
 For this they need to operate in a fictional space which is part fantasy, part real-world.

 Train And Steamships

 Many children’s stories still feature steam trains even though most modern kids have never ridden one in their lives.
 The steam train, or the ship (offered as an example by Foucault himself) are especially good as heterotopias because they operate like alternative worlds.
-They are kind of like a portal in a portal fantasy, and John Truby in Anatomy of Story strongly advises writers to ‘linger’ in the portal.
-He doesn’t give all the reasons why writers need to do this.
-The most obvious one is to give an audience the enjoyment of being transported to another world.
+They are kind of like a portal in a portal fantasy, One obvious reason to linger in a portal is to give an audience the enjoyment of being transported to another world.
 Another reason is to make sure the audience doesn’t zone out for a moment and lose track of where they are.
 But there are other reasons.

 See also: The Symbolism of Trains

 When the fantasy portal is something like a train or a ship, this gives the writer some space and time to:

 - Establish the logic of this new universe